 5) Remain competitive

 So many brands have their own newsrooms these days.
 When you’re doing media outreach, you need a newsroom to help you remain competitive.
 Journalists receive tons of pitches every day.
-If they’re interested in your story but find it hard to find the information they need, then they will move on to a brand which has provided more information.
+If they’re interested in your story but find it hard to find the information they need, then they will move on to a brand that has provided more information.

 If you want to remain part of the conversation in your industry, then building a good newsroom is one of the best things you can do for your brand.